Keith Miller (EastEnders): Storylines

-Keith arrives with his partner, Rosie (Gerry Cowper), their twins, Darren (Charlie G. Hawkins) and Demi (Shana Swash), and the family dog, Genghis, joining Rosie's son, Mickey (Joe Swash) and moving into 27 Albert Square.
+Keith arrives with his partner, Rosie (Gerry Cowper), their twins, Darren (Charlie G. Hawkins) and Demi (Shana Swash), and the family dog, Ghengis, joining Rosie's son, Mickey (Joe Swash), and moving into 27 Albert Square.
 They are later joined by Demi's newborn baby, Aleesha (Freya Coltman-West), Rosie's daughter, Dawn Swann (Kara Tointon), and Dawn's daughter, Summer Swann.
 Keith, who does not work and spends his time watching documentaries on television, has his incapacity benefits stopped when Stacey Slater (Lacey Turner) catches him on CCTV moving heavy boxes and reports him for benefit fraud.
 However, he remains unemployed, and it is revealed that he is illiterate, but, his family encouraged him to learn to read and write.
 Rosie drops several hints that she wants Keith to propose, but he eventually leaves her when he discovers that she plans to leave him for her ex-husband, Mike Swann (Mark Wingett), and he moves in with Garry Hobbs (Ricky Groves) and Minty Peterson (Cliff Parisi).
 He later forgives Rosie when she begs for another chance and moves back in with her.
 Mike moves out, but, leaves a message for Dawn on the Millers' answering machine.
 Keith deletes the message, as he does not want Mike to have anything to do with the family.
 Mike's mother, Nora Swann (Pamela Cundell), later dies in hospital and they have no way of contacting Mike to let him know.
 Rosie kicks Keith out and he moves in with Gus (Mohammed George) and Juley Smith (Joseph Kpobie).
 Keith desperately wants Rosie back and knows that the only thing he can offer her is marriage.
 He proposes and they get back together, but, Keith tries to delay the wedding, as he is not really interested in getting married.
 He later realizes that nothing will really change after they get married and soon changes his mind.